DataDog/hiring-engineers/answers.md

 ```

 Local agent web UI which was available with the OSX agent, does not show up on the mapped port 5002 as expected.
 This feature is perhaps not included in the Docker agent.
-Leaving for now, as the agent runs just fine without it.
+Leaving for now, as it is not needed.

 # Collecting Metrics